stephcmartin/who-brought-lunch/README.md

 # who-brought-lunch

-An unoffical work application that helps you know who brought lunch.
+An unofficial work application that helps you know who brought lunch.